Course details

 MODULES

-• Employment Law: You will examine the legal framework regulating the relationship between employers and employees.
-This module covers key topics such as employment contracts, dismissal, discrimination, workplace rights, and the role of trade unions.
+• Employment Law: Examine the legal framework regulating employer-employee relationships, covering employment contracts, dismissal, discrimination, workplace rights, and the role of trade unions.
+Apply legal principles to practical case scenarios, developing advisory and problem-solving skills for employment disputes.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.